Responding To A Small Claims Complaint

 - The debt the plaintiff is trying to collect has been discharged in bankruptcy.

-You can download a form Motion to Dismiss (for use by Defendant in Small Claims Case) for the Las Vegas Justice Court by clicking to visit the Las Vegas Justice Court Small Claims Forms page and selecting the form.
-The form is also available, free of charge, at the Self-Help Center, or you can link to it by clicking underneath the form’s title below:
+Download a Motion to Dismiss form (for use by Defendant in Small Claims Case) for the Las Vegas Justice Court by clicking to visit the Las Vegas Justice Court Small Claims Forms page and selecting the form.
+The form is also available, free of charge, at the Self-Help Center, or you can link to it by clicking below:

 MOTION TO DISMISS (FOR USE BY DEFENDANT IN SMALL CLAIMS) (LAS VEGAS ONLY)